Ww1247/ECG-Assisted-Emotion-Monitoring/README.md

 ## MAX30102 Sensor Setup
 1. Connect the sensor to the Raspberry Pi via I2C pins.
-2. Enable I2C in `raspi-config` and verify connectivity using `i2cdetect`.
+2. Enable I2C in raspi-config and verify connectivity using i2cdetect.

 # Version Information
 Current Version: 1.0.0